 FLORENCE FASHION TOUR: GUCCI AND FERRAGAMO MUSEUMS

-Florence is not only the city of Renaissance artists, but also the cradle of Italian fashion, especially leather, since its production has been very important in Florence for centuries.
+Florence is not only the city of Renaissance artists, but also the cradle of Italian fashion, especially leather.
+Its production has been very important in Florence for centuries.
 With the Florence Fashion Tour we will discover two legends of international design: Gucci and Ferragamo.
 Florence saw the birth of the first Italian fashion industry, 30 years earlier than Milan.
-The Tuscan antiquarian and business man Giovanni Battista Giorgini understood the relevance of garment industry and organized in 1951 the First Italian High Fashion Show, in his Florentine residence – the magnificent Torrigiani Villa.
+The Tuscan antiquarian and business man Giovanni Battista Giorgini understood the relevance of garment industry.
+He organized in 1951 the First Italian High Fashion Show, in his Florentine residence – the magnificent Torrigiani Villa.
 Later this annual event was moved the the prestigious Sala Bianca (White Hall) of Palazzo Pitti.
-These runways were the beginners of Pitti Immagine, an Italian company which promotes fashion worldwide and brings every year to Florence thousands of international buyers and designers in occasion of one of the most important Italian fashion trade fairs.
+These runways were the beginners of Pitti Immagine, an Italian company which promotes fashion worldwide.
+Pitt Immagine brings every year to Florence thousands of international buyers and designers in occasion of one of the most important Italian fashion trade fairs.

 GUCCIO GUCCI, A VISIONARY ARTISAN

 Enjoy your private tour of Gucci Museum.
 Opened in 2011 in the old Palace of the Merchants, in occasion of the 90th anniversary of Gucci’s birth, the museum houses historic and iconic models of the Florentine Maison, like bags, chests, luggage, accessories and dresses.
-An important part of the exhibition is dedicated to baggage, due to the fact that Guccio Gucci begun his enterprise in 1921 creating pieces of luggage for the international jet-set after having worked as a bell boy at Savoy hotel in London, where he saw its guests’ sophisticated and beautiful suitcases everyday.
-The museum is complete with a contemporary art installation.
+An important part of the exhibition is dedicated to baggage.
+In fact Guccio Gucci begun his enterprise in 1921 creating pieces of luggage for the international jet-set after having worked as a bell boy at Savoy hotel in London.
+There he saw the guests’ sophisticated and beautiful suitcases everyday.
+The museum is completed with contemporary art installations.